Common Brake FAQ’s

 - Bouncing up and down when you stop short may indicate that your shock absorbers need to be replaced.

-The brake technicians at Automotive Hospital can help maintain and repair your brakes as needed.
+The brake specialists at Automotive Hospital in Sydney can help maintain and repair your brakes as needed.
 Make sure to come in for routine servicing and have your brakes checked regularly!

 Brake pads press against your rotors and create the friction necessary to bring your car to a stop.